 Clonazepam addiction treatment may be necessary for people who were prescribed the medication, as well as for those who started using it as a recreational drug.

-If you are interested in clonazepam addiction treatment for yourself or a loved one, please call 1-800-928-9139 at any time or complete the brief contact form.
-A representative will provide you with confidential support and assistance.
+If you are interested in clonazepam addiction treatment for yourself or a loved one, please reach out for help.

 What Is Clonazepam?